-How is the part-time agent going to handle all the incoming viewing requests, specific property enquiries by home buyers or property valuations for home sellers if he’s too busy working another job?
+How is the part-time real estate agent going to handle all the incoming viewing requests, specific property enquiries by home buyers or property valuations for home sellers if he’s too busy working another job?

 Nevermind what might all happen if there’s talk of writing an offer at the ‘wrong time’ for this part-time agent?!
 Time constraint?
 Availability?

 Imagine as a Halifax home seller to be losing such an interested home buyer because the (part-time) agent’s agenda can’t accommodate!